 Matthew Girling, Bonhams CEO UK & Europe, commented: "Bonhams is honoured to have been chosen by Barbara Taylor Bradford to auction her very personal collection of jewellery and we are delighted with the success of the sale."

 The top lot in the collection was a magnificent diamond single-stone ring by David Morris which was secured by a bidder on the telephone for £446,500 who fended off strong interest from the other telephones and the saleroom floor.
 The jewel was given as birthday present to Barbara Taylor Bradford by husband Robert – "When you wear this, you don't need any other jewellery," Robert told her.

 Interest came from all angles as the auctioneer took bids from multiple internet bidders, telephones and bidders in the room, all battling for a piece of the action.

 A spectacular Harry Winston sapphire and diamond ring realised £182,500 after two determined telephone bidders escalated the price.

 Another top lot was a 19th century sapphire and diamond brooch that captured the hearts of the bidders who battled their way to £116,500, near doubling the pre-sale estimate for the brooch.

 Other highlights included a pair of David Morris diamond earclips which made £92,500 against pre-sale estimates of £55,000-£65,000 and a pair of pearl and diamond pendant earrings by Harry Winston which achieved £80,500.

-"The jewelry has been part of my life for such a long time but I'm glad it will begin a new chapter, with a new owner, in a new home.
-Beautiful things need to be displayed and admired and I'm so pleased that the jewelry will live again and be cherished and enjoyed.
+"The jewellery has been part of my life for such a long time but I'm glad it will begin a new chapter, with a new owner, in a new home.
+Beautiful things need to be displayed and admired and I'm so pleased that the jewellery will live again and be cherished and enjoyed.
 That's how it should be."